April 17, 2020

 You and/or your sales team might be using tools such as Zoom to sell, but it’s easy to forget about the most valuable salesman of all – your website.

 It’s always on duty, and it can carry on as normal throughout the coronavirus period.

 Use your newfound downtime to give your website some attention.
 Perhaps you’ve been putting off updating your ‘meet the team’ page, uploading some new case study material or installation shots, or adding other useful content.
 Now’s the perfect time to do it.

 4. Keep posting on social media

 Social media has always been one of the most popular online activities, but usage has rocketed since the lockdown period.

 In fact, daytime UK internet use has almost doubled since the crisis began, according to Virgin.
-Twitter’s active daily users have increased 23% since 2019 – and a study by American firm Obviously found a 22% rise in Instagram impressions between Q4 2019 and Q1 of 2020.
+Twitter’s active daily users have increased 23% since 2019 – and a study by an American firm found a 22% rise in Instagram impressions between Q4 2019 and Q1 of 2020.